dwmkerr/ai-developer-guide/docs/setup.md

 # Download the command to the target directory.
 curl -o "${target_dir}/${slash_command}" \
   https://raw.githubusercontent.com/dwmkerr/ai-developer-guide/main/docs/claude/slash-commands/${slash_command}.md

+# Or if you have this repo cloned locally symlink the guides if you expect
+# to update them
+ln -sf ~/repos/github/dwmkerr/ai-developer-guide/docs/claude/slash-commands/aidg-review.md \
+  ~/.claude/commands/
 ```

 Once installed, use `/command-name` in any Claude Code session.
 The command uses the AIDG MCP tools to fetch relevant guides and can identify gaps in guide coverage.